uwu/yallvm/crates/yallvm_ast/README.md

  - All string literals are `String`s
  - All collections are `Vec`s
  - Types are generally called `type_` in nodes, as `type` is a keyword in Rust.
 Same for some others.
+ - Most nodes that are functions (arrows, methods, functions, operators, constructors) use the `FuncCommon` type to store all the common properties together, to reduce duplication.